RESEARCH ARTICLE

 The weakness of their excitation, prevents generally (up to now) to attribute quantum numbers from angular distribution studies.
 Such information will be very useful to confirm or infirm the possibility to explain these weakly excited narrow mesons with mesons having quantum numbers excluded by the non relativistic quark model.

 The determination of the nature of these resonances, remains still to be clarified.
 It is an important challenge.
-These resonances were sometimes associated to dibaryon production in intermediate states, but at least some of them, observed in or e+e- reactions, cannot be produced by such process.
+These resonances were sometimes associated to dibaryon production in intermediate states, but at least some of them, observed in pp or e+e- reactions, cannot be produced by such process.
 A quasimolecular state of two pions can be associated only to the structure at M ≈ 270-275 MeV.
 The lattice calculations predict that glueballs lie at masses larger than 1.5 GeV.
 In the same way, tetraquarks are theoretically predicted to lie at masses larger than 1.5 GeV.

 The assumption presented above, assumes that the tetraquark description remains the most likely.
-An attempt is tentatively suggested to reproduce the narrow structure masses, with use of a mass formula based on of and quark clusters.
+An attempt is tentatively suggested to reproduce the narrow structure masses, with use of a mass formula based on of q2q2 and q3q3 quark clusters.
 Most of the experimental masses can be reproduced.
 Such approach is consistent with the existence of low mass hadrons as predicted in [25], never considered up to now.

 The success of such mass formula, based on quark clusters which is able to reproduce many masses with a very simple equation and only two parameters, suggests the possibility of new physics, where low mass hadrons are present.
 These results deserve theoretical studies.